 - Use large fonts that are easy to read on mobile devices.

 - Make sure mobile focused menus and links are easy to click (tap) on.

 - Put content above the fold and not hidden by ads.

 - Pro Tip: It does not matter if your site gets mostly desktop traffic, or if your audience is mostly desktop users… your website is not being listed in search, so you’re not getting the traffic you should be getting.
 In other words, current website traffic is not an indicator of SEO quality.
-Mobile is the future, even your grandma has hung up the flip phone in favor of a smart phone.
+Current visitor trends are not indicative of future visitor trends.